Child sleep: Put preschool bedtime problems to rest

 The problem: Your child won't stay in his or her bed

 The scenario: You put your child to bed, only to find him or her trailing you down the hall.

-The solution: If your child regularly gets out of bed to ask for water or a stuffed animal, try to manage those needs ahead of time during the bedtime routine.
+The solution: If your child regularly gets out of bed to ask for water or a stuffed animal, try to manage those needs ahead of time.
+When your child's bedtime routine is complete, remind your child that there's no reason to get out of bed.
 When your child gets up, promptly return him or her to bed — repeatedly, if necessary.
-Avoid giving your child attention for this behavior.
+Try not to stay in the room too long.